 - 6.9.
-In accordance with requirement 34 of SSR 3 [1], Fthe operating organization should ensure that exposures of workers and members of the public due to waste management operations are as low as reasonably achievable by optimizing arrangements for radiation protection for the handling, treatment, transport, storage and transfer of radioactive waste. - 6.10.
-In accordance with requirement 85 of SSR 3 [1] and requirement 19 of GSR Part 5 [4] Such exposures should be maintained as low as reasonably achievable by adopting suitable measures, including: - (a) Identification of all credible exposure pathways associated with all activities and facilities for the management of radioactive waste; - (b) Following documented procedures for the handling, pretreatment, treatment, conditioning, transport, storage and transfer or ultimate disposal of all radioactive waste; - (c) Use of suitable equipment and shielding, and a proper monitoring system; - (d) Use of adequate ventilation for gaseous effluents and control of releases during normal operation or abnormal conditions; - (e) Clearly specifying limitations on waste authorized discharges for each disposal disposition pathway, with use made of reasonably conservative methods and modelling; - (f) Following documented operating procedures for monitoring, and assessing results to show that the discharges are within the specified limits;
+The operating organization should ensure that exposures of workers and members of the public due to waste management operations are as low as reasonably achievable by optimizing arrangements for radiation protection for the handling, treatment, transport, storage and transfer of radioactive waste. - 6.10.
+Such exposures should be maintained as low as reasonably achievable by adopting suitable measures, including: - (a) Identification of all credible exposure pathways associated with all activities and facilities for the management of radioactive waste; - (b) Following documented procedures for the handling, treatment, transport, storage and transfer or ultimate disposal of all radioactive waste; - (c) Use of suitable equipment and shielding, and a proper monitoring system; - (d) Use of adequate ventilation for gaseous effluents and control of releases during normal operation or abnormal conditions; - (e) Clearly specifying limitations on waste discharges for each disposal pathway, with use made of reasonably conservative methods and modelling; - (f) Following documented operating procedures for monitoring, and assessing results to show that the discharges are within the specified limits;